MicrosoftDocs/biztalk-docs/his/core/passstruct-structure1.md

  In case of double-byte characters, always use the conversion table created by the SYSCTBL utility.

- The SYSCTBL.EXE file is a utility program included with [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] that provides a tool that can be used to create custom conversion tables for use with the **TrnsDT** function.
+ The SYSCTBL.EXE file is a utility program included with Host Integration Server that provides a tool that can be used to create custom conversion tables for use with the **TrnsDT** function.

  Bit 1